sds-smith/assemble-the-jams/README.md

 Additionally, the app delivers recommendations based on the Spotify algorithm, and allows the user to customize how the recommendations are delivered using a slider input toolbar.
 The user is also able to play any track using a custom built-in player and like/unlike the song (instantly updating their Spotify liked songs list).

 As one of my earliest React projects, there is plenty of opportunity here for optimization of the code.
-I may come back to it at some point, but for now it stands as-is as a snapshot of a step in my own growth process as a developer.
+I may come back to it at some point, but for now it stands as-is as a snapshot of a past step in my own growth process as a developer.

 ## Project overview